awolf/awolf/README.md

 # Adam J Wolf

-> Hi, I'm Adam and I Specialize in engineering, cloud architectures and scaling engineering organizations.
+> Hi, I'm Adam and I specialize in engineering, cloud architectures and scaling engineering organizations.
 I've worked on multiple B2B, B2C and B2B2C startups in the fintech, fraud detection and manufacturing spaces.
 As of late, I am a VP of Cloud Architecture & Engineering for Wealth.com and a mentor at Faster Capitol helping seed stage startups.

 ### More of my writing